• Guests

 Performance & Capabilities

-When not under sail, Parsifal III's propulsion system relies on a single diesel Caterpillar (C30) 12-cylinder 1,258hp engine running at 2300rpm, strategically placed in a midship engine room to enhance comfort at sea and optimize the yacht's pitching moment.
+When not under sail, Betty Boop's propulsion system relies on a single diesel Caterpillar (C30) 12-cylinder 1,258hp engine running at 2300rpm, strategically placed in a midship engine room to enhance comfort at sea and optimize the yacht's pitching moment.
 The engine's location and the relatively short shaft leading to the Hundestedt variable pitch propeller are decisions that reduce drag and demonstrate a clear preference for sailing performance.
 This setup, paired with retractable bow and stern thrusters that replace the typical open-ended tunnel thrusters, minimizes resistance through the water and contributes to the vessel's enhanced maneuverability and speed.

 The yacht's performance is further refined by a fixed fin-and-bulb keel with a moderate 4.5-meter draught, a design choice favoring simplicity and reliability over the more complex centerboard system.
 The addition of small winglets on the bulb provides an effective increase in apparent draught, thereby improving windward performance when the yacht is heeled.